IBM/torc_py/README.md

 ## 6. Performance evaluation

 TORC, the C/C++ counterpart of torc_py has been used extensively on small and large scale HPC environments such as the Euler cluster (ETH) and the Piz Daint (CSCS) supercomputer.
 TORC has been used to orchestrate the scheduling of function evaluations of the TMCMC method within Π4U on multiple cluster nodes.
-The TMCMC method within is able to achieve an overall parallel efficiency of more than 90% on 1024 compute nodes of Piz Daint running hybrid MPI+GPU molecular simulation codes with highly variable time-to-solution between simulations with different interaction parameters.
+The TMCMC method was able to achieve an overall parallel efficiency of more than 90% on 1024 compute nodes of Piz Daint running hybrid MPI+GPU molecular simulation codes with highly variable time-to-solution between simulations with different interaction parameters.

 ### 6.1.
 Preprocessing of image datasets